 FATCA: A New Wave of Citizenship Renunciation

 Tax issues for expats go beyond simple financial concerns.
 Some Americans abroad find US tax compliance and disclosure to be burdensome or unfair.
 In 2010, a new hasty pace of citizenship renunciations began when FATCA’s enactment complicated banking matters for expats significantly.
 In addition to filing requirements for individuals, FATCA forces foreign financial institutions to report on accounts held by US citizens.
 As a result, many foreign banks refuse to take on American customers, creating a frustrating situation for expats trying to maintain funds for their lives abroad.

 Filing returns year in and year out can be cumbersome and complicated, so many expats have at least considered renunciation.
 However, remember that citizenship renunciation comes with more than a few strings attached.
 For instance, you’ll have to be tax compliant before you renounce.
 And, if you are a covered expatriate, you’ll face an expensive exit tax.
 Lastly, renunciation is a very permanent decision, and in general, you won’t get a chance to change your mind.

-Citizenship Renunciation in 2019
+Recent Citizenship Renunciation Trends

 What Does the Future Hold?

-Citizenship renunciation may peak again soon now that the IRS is doubling down on its promise to revoke passports of those who have seriously delinquent tax debt.
-Plus, the IRS has also rolled out six new compliance campaigns that target those who are not currently tax compliant with a specific focus on expats.
+Citizenship renunciation may rise again soon now that the IRS is doubling down on its promise to revoke passports of those who have seriously delinquent tax debt.
+Plus, the IRS has also rolled out six compliance campaigns that target those who are not currently tax compliant with a specific focus on expats.
 These measures may push expats to rid themselves of their American citizenship – and by extension, their American passport reliance – once and for all.